Kyligence/zen-ml-toolkit/README.md

    ![Metrics in Zen](docs/images/examples/metrics_in_zen.png)

 ## Contribution
 Welcome to contribute, you can convert any files which contains metrics metadata to a ZenML file.

-- Please note that this project use **JDK17**
-- For ZenML spec, please refer to  [ZenML Introduction](https://zen-docs.kyligence.io/en/appendix/zenml-reference)
+Please refer to the [Dev Guide](docs/dev.md) to get the instruction for development.

 ## Contributors